Galois42/fpga-pong/README.md

 # **FPGA-Pong: Professional Broadcast-Ready Game Implementation**

 An 🏆 **award-winning** FPGA Pong implementation that turns broadcast hardware into a gaming platform, developed in 10 hours at Hack The Hill.
+You can find a video alongside an overview of our project, including the problem we tackled and our solution, on our Devpost: https://devpost.com/software/interactive-pong

 ## **Key Features**
 - Real-time interactive gameplay with user input support